-A College is Born
+A College Is Born

 With engineering alumni active and organized from 1937 onward and with a student body that had grown to 201 in 1939, the college was on its way.
-Students in each department competed to show off the latest technological marvels, such as the electrical engineers' display of a new fangled telephone-television booth.
+Students in each department competed to show off the latest technological marvels, such as the electrical engineers' display of a newfangled telephone-television booth.

-By 1937, engineering at Duke had 30,000 square feet of space on East campus, six times what it had a decade earlier.
+By 1937, engineering at Duke had 30,000 square feet of space on East Campus, six times what it had a decade earlier.
 Engineers were the only men living on East Campus until they moved westward after World War II to join the students of Trinity College of Arts and Sciences.

-The Post War Years
+The Postwar Years

 In 1951, the university created the Research and Development Program for Engineering, which eventually led to a graduate program and was the foundation for what would become a major national engineering research effort.
 The R&D program was led by Walter J. Seeley, who came to Duke in 1925 to teach electrical engineering.
-He was dean in 1953.
+He became dean in 1953.

 The Changing '60s